Three Old Articles (China)

-The Three Old Articles (老三篇), also the Three Constantly Read Articles, are the three papers entitled "Serve the People", "In Memory of Norman Bethune" and "The Foolish Old Man Who Removed the Mountains" published by Mao Zedong before the founding of the People's Republic of China.
+The Three Old Articles (老三篇), also the Three Constantly Read Articles, are the three papers entitled "Serve the People", "In Memory of Norman Bethune" and "The Foolish Old Man Who Removed the Mountains" published by Mao Zedong before the 1949 proclamation of the People's Republic of China.
 These three articles mainly elaborated on the Chinese Communist Party's concepts of "serving the people", "not benefiting oneself but exclusively benefiting others" and "hard struggle".

 Lin Biao was instrumental in establishing the canon of these three articles.

 Serve the People

-Serve the People (为人民服务) is a speech written by Mao Zedong to commemorate the death of a People's Liberation Army (PLA) soldier, Zhang Side, a participant in the Long March who died in the collapse of a kiln when he worked in Shaanxi province.
+Serve the People is a speech written by Mao Zedong to commemorate the death of a People's Liberation Army (PLA) soldier, Zhang Side, a participant in the Long March who died in the collapse of a kiln when he worked in Shaanxi province.
 In the speech, Mao quoted a phrase written by the famous Han dynasty historian Sima Qian: "Though death befalls all men alike, it may be heavy as Mount Tai or light as a feather".
 Mao continued: "To die for the people is weightier than Mount Tai, but to work for the fascists and die for the exploiters and oppressors is lighter than a feather.
 Comrade Zhang Side died for the people, and his death is indeed weightier than Mount Tai".

 The speech, delivered on 8 September 1944, states that the CCP and the PLA have no other goal than to serve the people.
 It states that the CCP and its cadres should not be afraid of criticism, and if criticism is correct, they should accept it and revise their behavior accordingly.
 It also states that everyone in the revolutionary ranks is equal regardless of title or position.